-\paragraph{Non-Goal: Portability across systems} We do not aim to support seamless portability across different systems.
+We do not aim to support portability across different runtime systems.
 This non-goal reflects the inherent differences among distributed runtimes, which often prevent direct reuse of implementations.
-Nonetheless, we believe the ideas and abstractions introduced here can inform the design of other distributed systems.
+Nonetheless, we believe the ideas and abstractions introduced here can inform the design of mapping interfaces for other distributed systems.

-\section{The Core Challenge: Mapping Iteration Space to Processor Space}
+\section{A Core Challenge: Mapping Task Spaces to Processor Spaces}

-A central challenge for any mapping interface targeting distributed applications is efficiently assigning computation to hardware.
-In these settings, the algorithm defines a multi-dimensional \emph{iteration space}, representing the logical structure of loops and computations.
-In contrast, the hardware exposes a multi-dimensional \emph{processor space}, reflecting its hierarchical architecture—for example, a cluster of $n$ nodes with $m$ GPUs per node.
-The core problem, known as \emph{index mapping}, is to map the iteration space onto the processor space in a way that minimizes data movement, which is critical for achieving high performance on distributed systems.
-Notably, the iteration and processor spaces often differ not only in size but also in dimensionality, adding further complexity to the mapping task.
+A key challenge for any mapping interface in distributed applications is assigning tasks to processors.
+The algorithm defines a multi-dimensional \emph{task space} consisting of indexed tasks, while the hardware defines a multi-dimensional \emph{processor space}, capturing its hierarchical structure (e.g., a cluster of $n$ nodes with $m$ GPUs per node).
+The core problem, \emph{index mapping}, is to define a function mapping task indices in the task space to processor indices in the processor space that minimizes data movement, which is crucial for high performance on distributed systems.
+Differences in dimensionality between the two spaces further complicate this task.

+Task-based systems vary in how they define task spaces.
+Some do it implicitly (e.g., through iteration spaces of loops) and some do it explicitly (e.g., Legion's index tasks).
+We assume we are given one or more task spaces to map.

-In light of this challenge, we first survey existing approaches to index mapping.
+We first survey existing approaches to index mapping.
 Motivated by their limitations, we introduce \name{}'s transformation primitives designed for index mapping in distributed systems.
-We defer the discussion of how \name{} handles dimensionality mismatches between iteration and processor spaces, using the \emph{decompose} primitive, to~\Cref{sec:decompose}.
+We defer the discussion of how \name{} handles dimensionality mismatches between task and processor spaces, using the \emph{decompose} primitive, to~\Cref{sec:decompose}.